api3dao/airnode-starter/README.md

 ```

 The requests that the client contract will make will be funded by this 0.1 ETH.
-Note that you may have to run `fund-designated-wallet` again if you make too many requests and use up this 0.1 ETH (unlikely on Ropsten because the gas price is low).
+Note that you may have to run `fund-designated-wallet` again if you make too many requests and use up this 0.1 ETH (very unlikely).

 ### Make a request